The need for strategic skills transformations

 When it’s time to design your transformation plan, Badenoch recommends that skills play a central role.
 “I can’t imagine a transformation that doesn’t have some connection to skills,” she explains.
 “As a leader, you’ve got to know the skills you have today, what you’ll need tomorrow, and how you’ll close any gaps.
 That’s the kind of workforce planning that people have talked about for a long time but few have done it.
 Most organizations have a gap in that space which takes a toll on transformation.”

-Many leaders are looking to skills intelligence tools to gain the strategic workforce planning insights that Badenoch deems crucial for successful transformations.
-These systems showcase where knowledge gaps lie, forecast skills that will become more important in the future, and help leaders update and optimize roles within their organizations through job architecture management.
+Many leaders are looking to skills intelligence systems like Gloat’s Skills Foundation to gain the strategic workforce planning insights that Badenoch deems crucial for successful transformations.
+These platforms showcase where knowledge gaps lie, forecast skills that will become more important in the future, and help leaders update and optimize roles within their organizations through job architecture management.

 #5.
 Implement the transformation plan

-After leaders align on a strategic skills transformation plan, it’s time to begin putting it into action.
+After leaders align on a strategic skills transformation plan, it’s time to put it into action.
 Executives must share their larger vision with employees and transparently communicate expectations regarding future skill-building opportunities.
-Many organizations are using talent marketplaces to encourage all employees to participate in skill-building opportunities.
+Many organizations use talent marketplaces to encourage all employees to participate in skill-building opportunities.
 By generating recommendations for projects, gigs, and mentorships that match employees’ skills and ambitions, the platforms empower workforces to begin broadening and deepening their skill sets.

 How to address the top strategic skills transformation challenges companies face